premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -------------

-12. Tell me about a time when you had to use a creative solution to solve a problem while working with others.
+12.Tell me about a time when you had to use a creative solution to solve a problem while working with others.

 <details>
 <summary> Show Answer </summary>